 About the Author

-By Sue Cocking, Guy Harvey Outpost staff writer email@example.com [Lakeport, FL.–] …
+By Sue Cocking, Guy Harvey Outpost staff writer by email@example.com With the South Atlantic …